Opposition to United States involvement in the Vietnam War: Moratorium to End the War in Vietnam

-In May 1969, Life magazine published in a single issue photographs of the faces of the roughly 250 or so American servicemen who had been killed in Vietnam during a "routine week" of war in the spring of 1969.
-Contrary to expectations, the issue sold out with many being haunted by the photographs of the ordinary young Americans killed.
-On October 15, 1969, hundreds of thousands of people took part in National Moratorium anti-war demonstrations across the United States; the demonstrations prompted many workers to call in sick from their jobs and adolescents nationwide engaged in truancy from school.
-About 15 million Americans took part in the demonstration of October 15, making it the largest protests in a single day up to that point.
+In May 1969, Life magazine published photographs of the faces of the roughly 250 or so American servicemen who had been killed in Vietnam during a "routine week" of war in the spring of 1969.
+Contrary to expectations, the issue sold out, with many individuals being haunted by the photographs of the ordinary young Americans killed.
+On October 15, 1969, hundreds of thousands of people took part in National Moratorium anti-war demonstrations across the United States.
+The demonstrations prompted many workers to call in sick from their jobs and adolescents nationwide engaged in truancy from school.
+About 15 million Americans took part in the demonstration of October 15, making it the largest protest in a single day at that point in history.
 A second round of "Moratorium" demonstrations was held on November 15 and attracted more people than the first.
+Over half a million people rallied in Washington, D.C., while about 250,000 rallied in San Francisco.
+The Washington demonstration was preceded by the "March against Death" on November 13 and 14.